mfridman/bestgo/README.md

 # bestgo

-`bestgo` is a CLI that pulls live data from https://api.bestofgo.dev (UI coming soon).
+`bestgo` is a CLI that pulls live data from https://api.bestofgo.dev.
 This is an application that scrapes GitHub data for Go repositories that have **50 or more stars ⭐️** once an hour.

+The UI is now live at https://bestofgo.dev.

 The API is Protobuf-based and implemented with Twirp.
 You can view the Protobuf docs for the APIServer here: